RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ### 6.3 Answering the Research Question

 The practical implementation of modern reinforcement learning research achieves simulated robot locomotion with both quantifiable and perceivable improvements over basic approaches.
 The improvements are not marginal but transformative, enabling successful locomotion where basic methods fail entirely.
+The research into understanding why the basic gradient policy method failed discovered potential improvements that could be explored for more basic locomation tasks.

 ### 6.4 Implications for Practice

 For researchers and practitioners in robotics and reinforcement learning:
 - Investment in modern algorithms yields substantial returns in performance.
 - The additional implementation complexity of TD3 over REINFORCE is justified by results.
-- Future systems should consider transformer-based approaches for further efficiency gains.
+- Future systems should consider transformer-based approaches for further efficiency and potential performance gains.

 ### 6.5 Limitations and Future Research